jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Microsoft-Digital-Defense-Report-2023.md

 phishing attempting to steal identities.
-Defense evasion techniques included phishing from compromised vendors and abuse of legitimate services.4 Business email compromise (BEC):
+Defense evasion techniques included phishing from compromised vendors and abuse of legitimate services.

+4 Business email compromise (BEC):
 Attackers used various methods including email conversation hijacking and mass spamming with malicious applications to commit financial fraud.
-They also sent phishing emails with harmful links and attachments from the victims email address to other users within the victims organization.
+They also sent phishing emails with harmful links and attachments from the victim’s email address to other users within the victim’s organization.
 Since these phishing emails were sent internally, multiple users fell victim to the attack by clicking on the links